 One of the worst things which a singer can do at an auction is to not know the lyrics.
 Although in some cases you might end up instantly forgetting the lyrics of the song due to stress, but that is normal.
 While you are singing in the shower, you not only work out your body and your musical instrument but you also exercise your memory.
 The best part about it is that you will notice that the lyrics will simply come to you and you do not even have to focus on them, and this is mostly due to reduced stress.

 Improves Your Singing Posture

 A lot of beginner singers tend to neglect the importance of their singing posture and how it impacts their singing.
 The good news is that while you are showering you are having the correct posture for singing.
 Even if you usually have a hunched back through the day, you will notice that while you are showering you will have a straight back.
 This is one of the reasons why some singers actually sound better while showering.

-The sound which you produce vibrates through your body, and the position of your spine is extremely important to sound good.
+The sound you produce vibrates through your body, and the position of your spine is extremely important to sound good.
 In addition to this if you suffer from back pain you will notice that the pain will go away while you are showering, and this is because you have the correct posture while you are showering.